yeokm1/pi-radio/README.md

 pi-radio
 ========

 A Python program will use mplayer to play the correct audio stream based on your selection.
-Volume and radio stations can me changed via the buttons on the Pi plate.
+Volume and radio stations can be changed via the buttons on the Pi plate.

 Hardware